 Training at all levels-academy, field, and in-service-must support community policing principles and tactics.
 It also needs to encourage creative thinking, a proactive orientation, communication and analytical skills, and techniques for dealing with quality-of-life concerns and maintaining order.
-Officers can be trained to (a) identify and correct conditions that could lead to crime, (b) raise public awareness, and (c) engage the community in finding solutions to problems.
-Field training officers and supervisors can encourage problem solving and help officers learn from other problem-solving initiatives.
+Officers can be trained to identify and correct conditions that could lead to crime, raise public awareness, and engage the community in finding solutions to problems.
+Field training officers and supervisors need to learn how to encourage problem solving and help officers learn from other problem-solving initiatives.
 Until community policing is institutionalized within the organization, training in its fundamental principles will need to take place regularly.

-Information systems (technology)
+Information technology systems

-Community policing is information-intensive and technology plays a central role in providing ready access to quality information.
-Accurate and timely information makes problem-solving efforts more effective and ensures that officers are informed about the crime and community conditions of their beat.
-In addition, technological enhancements can greatly assist with improving two-way communication with citizens and developing agency accountability systems and performance outcome measures.
+Community policing is highly information-intensive, and technology plays a central role in providing ready access to quality information.
+Accurate and timely information makes problem-solving efforts more effective and ensures that officers are informed about the crime and community conditions of their patrol beat.
+In addition, technological enhancements can greatly assist with accessing information to provide vital resources, improving two-way communication with community members, and developing agency accountability systems and performance outcome measures.